ekeilty17/GA4GH-DOS-Server/README.md

 Go into root user account in MYSQL `mysql -u root -p`, enter root user password, and execute:

 ```
-CREATE USER 'dos'@'localhost' IDENTIFIED BY 'dos';
+CREATE USER 'travis'@'localhost' IDENTIFIED BY '';
-GRANT ALL PRIVILEGES ON * . * TO 'dos'@'localhost';
+GRANT ALL PRIVILEGES ON * . * TO 'travis'@'localhost';
 CREATE DATABASE dos;
 ```